Skip to content

 History

-Flying Saucer Review launched in March 1955 under the editorship of Denis Ninham, with Derek Dempster as its first managing editor.
+Flying Saucer Review launched in March 1955 in London under the editorship of Denis Ninham, with Derek Dempster as its first managing editor.
 From the start it set itself apart from the growing number of American UFO publications by refusing to confine its coverage to the English-speaking world.
 The journal attracted contributions from military officers, academics, and diplomats who would not publish in less rigorous outlets.
 Its London address carried weight.
 This was not a mimeographed bulletin from someone's garage; it was a properly printed quarterly with international distribution and an editorial board that included people with security clearances.

 Charles Bowen took over editorial duties in the early 1960s and steered the journal through the great wave years of 1965 to 1968, when sighting reports were flooding in from every continent.
 Under Bowen, FSR published some of the earliest serious English-language analysis of the close encounter phenomenon, including detailed case studies from Brazil, France, and Spain that no other anglophone publication would touch for another decade.
 Bowen also oversaw the publication of FSR Special Issues, thematic monographs that compiled case evidence on specific topics: occupant encounters, physical trace cases, electromagnetic effects.

 FSR cast a genuinely global net, publishing case reports and analysis from every continent at a time when most American journals focused exclusively on domestic sightings.
-NHI Archive editorial assessment
+Archive editorial assessment

 Gordon Creighton assumed the editorship in 1982 and held it until his death in 2003.
 Creighton was a former British diplomat who had served in China, the Soviet Union, and South America.
 He spoke Mandarin, Russian, Portuguese, Spanish, and several other languages fluently.
 This linguistic range was not academic ornament: Creighton personally translated case reports from Brazilian police files, Soviet research journals, and Spanish-language investigation bulletins that would otherwise never have appeared in English.